nhsd-exeter/dos-integration/README.md

 - A VPN Client (OpenVPN or Tunnelblick are 2 NHS Digital suggested options)
 - Git
-- Python (The project currenly runs on 3.11)
+- Python (The project currently runs on 3.11)
 - AWS CLI
 - Docker